Main Water Shut Off Valve: Location, Operation & Replacement Guide

 Valve Won't Turn?

-Never force a stuck valve — you risk breaking the stem or cracking the valve body entirely.
+Never force a stuck valve.
+You risk breaking the stem or cracking the valve body entirely.
 Apply a penetrating lubricant and wait several minutes before trying again gently.
 If it still won't budge, call a licensed plumber immediately.
 In a true emergency, contact your water utility to shut off the curb stop valve.

 If you're ever dealing with a burst pipe or another plumbing emergency, shutting off the main valve is always your first priority before the plumber arrives.
+For pipe-specific damage, see our full burst pipe repair guide for next steps.

 Find Trusted & Licensed Plumbers in Ohio